Simulation of angular resolution of a new electromagnetic sampling calorimeter: Results

-Because the performance of the angle reconstruction of the XGB depends on the hyperparameters, we scanned the evaluated angular resolution by changing the hyperparameters.
-As there were correlations among the hyperparameters, the scanning process was performed in a five-dimensional space for all possible combinations.
-As an example, Figure 4 shows the test results for N\_estimators and Max. depth.
-N\_estimators defines the maximum allowed number of decision trees to be developed, and Max. depth defines the complexity of the decision-tree structure.
-We explored a hyperparameter combination that generated the best angular resolution.
-Consequently, the N\_estimators and Max. depth were set to 300 and 100, respectively.
-Similar scans were also performed for different hyperparameters, subsample, learning rates, and gamma.
-Subsample controls the fraction of total event samples for each boosting procedure, the learning rate weights a decision tree to be added onto the current model, and the gamma regulates the evaluation of each decision tree.
+Because the performance of the angle reconstruction of the XGB depends on the hyperparameters, we scan the angular resolution by changing them.
+Since there are correlations among the hyperparameters, the scanning process is performed in a five-dimensional space for all possible combinations.
+As an example, Figure~\ref{fig:par_scan} shows the test results for \textit{N\_estimators} and \textit{Max. depth}.
+The angular resolution improves when both \textit{Max. depth} and \textit{N\_estimators} increase.
+Since the uncertainty of the obtained angular resolution is estimated to be 0.01 degrees, many candidates for the hyperparameter set exist.
+Considering the CPU time for the training, the \textit{N\_estimators} and \textit{Max. depth} are set to 300 and 100, respectively.
+Similar processes are also performed for different hyperparameters, \textit{subsample}, \textit{learning rates}, and \textit{gamma}.
 Table~\ref{tab:XgbPar} lists the optimized set of hyperparameters that are used in further studies.
-During the optimization process, the fraction of the tail that is not well described by the GG function is approximately 2\%.
+During the optimization process, the fraction of the tail that is not well described by the GG function is approximately 2\%, and the fraction does not change for different sets of hyperparameters.